 The term ‘expatriate’ can be used to distinguish temporary migrants from more settled migrants.
 Yet it has long been heavily loaded with classist and racist connotations.
-Why is it, for example, that a Canadian retiree wintering in Mexico is routinely more readily described in common parlance as an ‘expat’ than a Filipina domestic worker on a temporary contract in Singapore, even though both are temporary migrants?
+Why is it, for example, that a Canadian retiree wintering in Mexico is more readily described in common parlance as an ‘expat’ than a Filipina domestic worker on a temporary contract in Singapore, even though both are temporary migrants?

-The EAC will introduce a new topic each year for the thesis award that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
-Each year the award jury includes three guest jurors who specialise in that year’s given topic.
-Read more about this year’s award jury on the Jurors page.
+The EAC will choose each year a submission that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
+Each year the award jury includes three guest jurors who specialise in expatriation issues.
+Read more about this year's award jury on the Jurors page.

 Following the official announcement on 15 July of the first-place thesis, the winner of the EAC Thesis Award will receive €500.
 Additionally, the executive summary of the thesis will be published online by the EAC and organisations involved in this project.
 Please see the Partner Organisations page for a list of participating organisations.

 The executive summaries of the first-, second- and third-place thesis applications will be published on the EAC website and promoted via social media channels.